sampsyo/cs6120/content/blog/2019-09-25-llvm-backend-for-bril.md

 (*varToVal)[destination] = val;
 ```

-Special note for the print instruction in Bril: we create an LLVM function call with integer return data type, and pass in `%d` and actual LLVM value to be printed as arguments.
+Special note for the print instruction in Bril: we create an LLVM function call with integer return data type, and pass in `%d` and the actual LLVM value to be printed as arguments.
 Then we build a `CreateCall` node with LLVM IRBuilder so that the print function can be realized in LLVM program.

 ### Experiment Results

 Our program is in [one of Bril's forks](https://github.com/seanlatias/bril/tree/master/codegen-llvm), under the ``codegen-llvm`` folder.
 To compile our JIT compiler, ``make`` is the only command needed.
-Our program takes in two variable.
+Our program takes in two variables.
 One is the input Bril program in JSON format and the other is the output LLVM file (usually ends with `.ll`).

 To verify the correctness of the generated LLVM IR, we develop several test cases, which cover most commonly used arithmetic and control flow instructions, as well as some corner cases where the program has some redundant instructions that could be removed.
 The test example is shown as followed (it can also be found under the `codegen-llvm` folder):